-Brown started his career with KPBS in the early '90s as a radio anchor and reporter.
-During his absence from San Diego, Brown furthered his broadcast news experience at CBS radio and television in New York.
-He’s also been a news director, anchor, reporter and correspondent in San Francisco.
-He has worked as a writer, producer, assignment editor and talk show host.
+Brown started his career with KPBS in the early '90s as a radio anchor and reporter before expanding his broadcast news experience at CBS radio and television in New York.
+He’s been a news director, anchor, reporter and correspondent in San Francisco and has worked as a writer, producer, assignment editor and talk show host.
 He returned to KPBS in 2005.

-In his role at KPBS, Brown writes, produces and edits a daily news story for TV, radio, and the Web.
-He anchors KPBS Evening Edition, providing an in-depth look at issues and stories relevant to San Diego.
+As the former anchor for KPBS Evening Edition, Brown provided an in-depth look at issues and stories relevant to San Diego.
 He spent nearly seven years as anchor/host of Morning Edition on KPBS Radio.

 Brown studied English/Journalism at San Diego State University and is a Fast Trac graduate from UC Berkeley's Haas School of Business.

 He’s a popular public speaker and Toastmaster International member.
 He’s been master of ceremonies for the American Red Cross, VA Medical Center San Diego, Urban League, San Diego Office of Emergency Services and numerous foundations.
-Brown is also a voice actor providing his smooth, low voice for movie, documentary, television, radio and Internet projects.
+Brown is also a voice actor for movie, documentary, television, radio and Internet projects.